 Ultraviolet light is germicidal, which means it can break down the DNA in bacteria, viruses, and other airborne contaminants and thus keep them from growing.
 The UV light in the sun does this to the air outside.
 UV germicidal lights connected to your home’s HVAC system can disinfect the air inside without using chemicals.

 There are two types of UV lights for HVAC systems:

 - Coil Sterilization – A UV light is installed inside the return air duct that sterilizes the air handler coil.
 It runs constantly and is the most common type of HVAC UV light.

-It is important to understand that UV lights are a smart investment when installed correctly.
-That’s why you should hire a trusted HVAC technician to make sure the UV lights are put in the correct places, and that the intensity and number of UV lamps is correct.
+It is essential to understand that UV lights are a wise investment when installed correctly.
+That’s why you should hire a trusted HVAC technician to ensure the UV lights are put in the correct places and that the intensity and number of UV lamps are correct.

 Contact Thomas Hoffmann Air Conditioning & Heating LLC

 At Thomas Hoffmann Air Conditioning & Heating LLC, we have over 30 years of experience in the HVAC industry.
-Our owner, Thomas Hoffmann, is master technician and mechanical engineer and certified energy auditor.
+Our owner, Thomas Hoffmann, is a master technician, mechanical engineer, and certified energy auditor.
 This experience gives us an advantage over our competition.
-Call us today at (314) 471-7625 or fill out our online contact form to schedule a free estimate.
+Call us today at (314) 471-7625 or complete our online contact form to schedule a free estimate.